ChenyangShi/ChenyangShi.github.io/_pages/cv.md

   * Advanced the final model with local AUC: 0.7979 and private board: 0.795, ranking top 8%.

 * 04/2018: Internet Searching Engine project | Supervisor: Xiao Wu.
-  * Programmed web spider to filter and save 1000 websites as text,including English and Chinese.
+  * Programmed web spider to filter and save 1000 websites as text, including English and Chinese.
   * Accomplished words cutting and Stemming using NLTK and Jieba.
-  * Accomplished computing similarity between every two ducuments with Cosine Distance.
+  * Accomplished computing similarity between every two documents with Cosine Distance.
-  * Performed a k-means model to cluster 500 English websites to 16 classes and display represented ducuments in the biggest class.
+  * Performed a k-means model to cluster 500 English websites to 16 classes and display represented documents in the biggest class.

 * 05/2017-03/2018: Overlapping Social Network Detection Algorithms Research | Supervisor: Hongmei Chen.
   * Reproduced Clique Percolation Method and Weak Clique Percolation Method algorithms.